-There are basically three grades of dash indicator lights: Green or Blue, Yellow or Orange, and Red.
+There are basically three grades of dash indicator lights: Green or Blue, Yellow or Orange and Red.

-Green or blue dashboard lights are notification lights, telling you that a feature of your car is active.
+- Green or blue dashboard lights are notification lights, telling you that a feature of your car is active.
 They do not signal a fault or problem.
 Rather, they are an indication that these parts of your car are functioning exactly how you want them to function.

-In this infographic you can see a few of the most popular (and sometimes most confusing) dashboard lights out there.
-Many dashboard symbols use a sort of pictograph style code to help the driver decipher it.
-The Head Lamp symbol is, for example, usually illustrated as an illuminated light bulb.
-Most of them are pretty straight-forward, like the Low Fuel symbol or the Battery symbol.
-Some of the symbols can be confusing for some people, though.
-The Tire Pressure symbol is ostensibly supposed to be a cross-section of a car tire with an exclamation point in the middle, and treads on the bottom.
-In reality, however, it looks more like an exclamation point in parenthesis, floating over a stout fence.
-The Brake System dashboard light isn’t representative at all, deviating profoundly from the style of the other more illustrative symbols.
+Many dashboard symbols use a sort of pictograph-style code to help the driver decipher them.
+The head lamp symbol, for example, is usually illustrated as an illuminated light bulb.
+While most of the images are pretty straightforward, like the low fuel symbol or the battery symbol, some can be confusing.
+The tire pressure symbol is ostensibly supposed to be a cross-section of a car tire with an exclamation point in the middle, and treads on the bottom; however, it looks more like an exclamation point in parenthesis, floating over a stout fence.
+The brake system dashboard light isn’t representative at all, deviating profoundly from the style of the other more illustrative symbols.
 The only way to instantly be able to recognize this symbol is simply by memorizing what it looks like.
+Some dash indicator lights blink when the driver’s attention is especially urgent, though this is not the case for all vehicles.

 Leave A Comment